DeloitteAU/react-habitat/README.md

 ## Use encoded JSON in HTML attributes

-When passing JSON to an attribute, you will need to encode the value so that content can be preserved and properly rendered.
+When passing JSON to an attribute you need to remember its actually JSON inside a string, you will need to encode the value so that content can be preserved and properly rendered.
+Please note using `data-r-prop` instead may be better suited for you.

 As a general rule, escape the following characters with HTML entity encoding: